 - Offer survey takers a prize.
 Even if you can’t afford to give everyone something, consider entering all responders into a raffle.
 It doesn’t have to be a monetary prize.
 It could be a raffle for company swag or a free lunch in the cafeteria — anything that helps encourage participation.
 This is particularly helpful if the survey will take more than 10 minutes to complete.

 - Don’t abuse your survey power.
 Surveys are a fantastic tool for gathering user insights and we highly recommend them, but use them wisely.
-Sending a survey too often will likely make users numb to them and your data quality may decrease.
+Sending surveys too often will likely make users numb to them and your data quality could suffer.

-Now you’re ready to get started!
-If you’re new to surveys, start small.
-And if you’ve been at them a while, dive right in!
-But no matter where you’re at, just start.
+While it can be intimidating to get started, we recommend starting small — especially if you’re new to surveys.
+If you’ve been at them a while, feel free to dive right in!
+But no matter where you’re at, the best advice we have for you is to just start.

 If you’re a Widen customer and looking for more ways to get started, reach out to your Widen contact.
 We can help!

 Note: This article was originally published in February 2017 and has been updated to remain current.